 Christmas Shearwater – (Puffinus nativitatis)

-We’ve never had a confirmed sighting of a Christmas Shearwater, but they do breed on Lehua, a small island off the north tip of Ni‘ihau, so we’ve likely seen them but just mistaken them for dark-morph Wedge-tailed Shearwaters.
+We’ve only had one confirmed sighting of a Christmas Shearwater, off Kona in November 2025. this species breeds on Lehua, a small island off the north tip of Ni‘ihau, so we’ve likely seen them more often but just mistaken them for dark-morph Wedge-tailed Shearwaters.
+The photos above were taken in the Northwestern Hawaiian Islands.

 Ainley’s Storm Petrel – (Hydrobates cheimomnestes)